SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Priority: Medium
-- Tags: CodeCommons, Enrich, Dataset factory
+- Tags: CodeCommons, Enrich, Dataset factory, Data work group

 **Description**

+We need to produce datasets regularly and reliably to be more efficient and to clarify which datasets users can expect.
 Provide tooling for an automated production and publishing of derived datasets

 **Includes work**

 - Design and implement the required automation tools
 - Setup and configure an automation pipeline
 - Provide a dashboard for monitoring
+- Document datasets for clear interface

 **KPIs**